TheCandidStartup/TheCandidStartup.github.io/_drafts/language-stack.md

 [Navisworks]({% link _topics/navisworks.md %}) was originally built entirely in C++ using the [MFC](https://en.wikipedia.org/wiki/Microsoft_Foundation_Class_Library) UI framework.
 Later on, we exposed the Navisworks core to [Microsoft .Net](https://en.wikipedia.org/wiki/.NET_Framework) using [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI) and implemented newer application features using [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)), first with the [WinForms](https://en.wikipedia.org/wiki/Windows_Forms) framework and then later with [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation).

-## Language Stacks for the Cloud
+## Into the Cloud

 I first got involved with language stacks for the cloud when Autodesk acquired Horizontal Glue (rebranded as BIM 360 Glue) and Vela (rebranded as BIM 360 Field).
 Glue was built on a .Net stack while Field used a Ruby on Rails stack.
 Rails was very much the exciting new technology that all the cool kids were using.
 The VP that ended up running the BIM 360 group was part of the Vela acquisition, so naturally there was a drive to standardize on Rails.
-Meanwhile the rest of Autodesk was gravitating around a [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) stack (mostly [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) but with some teams using cooler JVM languages like [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language))).
+Meanwhile, the rest of Autodesk was gravitating around a [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) stack (mostly [Java](https://en.wikipedia.org/wiki/Java_(programming_language)) but with some teams using cooler JVM compatible languages like [Scala](https://en.wikipedia.org/wiki/Scala_(programming_language))).
 Other acquisitions, reorgs and skunkworks projects added [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and [NodeJS](https://nodejs.org/en/about) to the mix.

 As BIM 360 Chief Architect, I was asked to come up with one or two recommended stacks to consolidate future development around.
 I decided that two stacks was the minimum number we could get away with.